uiceds/project-triples/manuscript.md

   <strong>Figure 12:</strong> SHAP Summary Plot
 </p>

-From the SHapely Additive exPlanation (SHAP) plot - A framework that interpret how the machine learning model predicted, basically explains importance of each feature on model prediction - we can observe that the features such as Total_Duration, Total_Stops, Airline type and Fuel_Consumption_normalize highly influence the price prediction while other features moderately contribute and some features did not contribute at all.
+From the SHapely Additive exPlanation (SHAP) plot - A framework that interpret how the machine learning model predicted, basically explains importance of each feature on model prediction - we can observe that the features such as Total_Duration, Total_Stops, Airline type and Fuel_Consumption_normalize highly influence on the price prediction while other features moderately contributed and some features did not contribute at all.

 <p align="center">
   <img src="images/Time_series_Plot_NNmodel_Price_prediction.PNG" alt="Time Series Plot" width="600px">